7 signs of perimenopause — a doctor’s guide

 Symptoms such as erratic periods and mood swings can make the years leading up to menopause a confusing time for women — but help is available

 - The average age of menopause is 50-52 for white and Asian women and around 2 years earlier for black women

-- The average age for perimenopause — the transition period leading up to menopause — is 47.5, but symptoms can appear up to a decade before
+- The average age for perimenopause in the UK — the transition period leading up to menopause — is 47.5, but symptoms can appear up to a decade before

 - Lifestyle changes and, if needed, medical treatment can help